Offering Piano Lessons for ages 7 to Adult in my Brainerd Studio

 Do you use one method, or several methods?

-For beginners, I am partial to the Alfred and Faber method/repertoire books.
+For beginners, I am partial to the Faber and Alfred method and repertoire books.
 For intermediate-level classical literature, I can be a bit picky about which editors and publishers we use.
 If you have old books in your piano bench, or perhaps a relative passed-down some books, let’s take a look at them.
 They may be just fine, they may be out-of-date, or they may be a mess!

-I have a lending-library of beginning books that I often loan-out so that families need not buy every book in a series.
+I have a lending-library with hundreds of books that I often loan-out so that families need not buy every book in a series.

 Do you take students to “piano contests”?